PhonologicalCorpusTools/CorpusTools/docs/source/phonological_search.rst

    “Show summary results.”
 Each set of results can be saved to a .txt file by clicking “Save to file” at the bottom of the relevant results window.
 To return to the search selection dialogue box, click on “Reopen function dialogue.”
    Otherwise, when finished, click on “Close window” to return to the corpus.
+See also See :ref:`syllable_notation` for information on how constructed syllables are represented in results window in a flat notation.

-   An example of the summary results window for the above positive phonological search:
+   An example of the summary results window for the above positive phonological search (with two separate environments).
+Note that featural selections have automatically been turned into the relevant matching segments in the results window:

    .. image:: static/phonosearchsummary.png
       :width: 90%